zfdang/memcached-in-openshift/README.md

-Flask on OpenShift
+Flask + Memcached on OpenShift
 ==================

-This git repository helps you get up and running quickly w/ a Flask installation on OpenShift.
+This git repository helps you get up and running quickly w/ a Flask + Memcached installation on OpenShift.

 Running on OpenShift